Digital-Working-Group/dvoice-tracking-qc-system/README.md

     - Checks that one 1 file exists for each id_date
     - Verifies that filename and REDCap locations match
     - Writes destination paths for passed files
-3. Check all the failure files generated, including the excels generated for id_date and tech_id REDCap mismatches.
+3. Failure JSON files are generated and XLSX files containing information on id_date and tech_id REDCap mismatches.
     - JSONs to check:
         - flag_pipeline_flagged_no_redcap_entry_example
         - flag_pipeline_flagged_not_in_date_range_example